 I have been asked by quite a few people to make this review available online.
 It's my first "negative" review of anything.
 I feel the need to speak out against the current strain of conservatism in CanLit.
-The review is currently running in the Word (Toronto) and set to be reprinted in filling Station (Calgary).
-I wonder if I will be attacked or bullied for this...
+This review is currently running in the Word (Toronto) and set to be reprinted in filling Station (Calgary).

 The Self-Lover’s Quarry

 One of the back jacket blurbs for A Lover’s Quarrel, Carmine Starnino’s first book of literary criticism, comes from Books in Canada—where Starnino holds the position of associate editor: “Whatever one thinks of his judgments, there can be little doubt that he judges the work in front of him and not the reputation of the poet or the debased laurels wreathing the book’s uncracked spine.”
 It’s a little like seeing a Bill O’Reilly book with a glowing blurb from Fox News.
 Still, I fought through the laurels and chanced it.

 Starnino is the youngest and most zealous of a group of traditionalist poets from Montreal.
 Others include David Solway, Michael Harris and Eric Ormsby.
 This self-proclaimed “Jubilate Circle” of formal-minded versifiers (see David Solway’s Director’s Cut) has made inroads in the Quebec literary scene in the past few years through their antagonistic criticism of Canada’s most celebrated and best loved poets.
 The idea that Starnino is railing against an inferior poetics is at the heart of his “quarrel.”
 Starnino posits that it is his duty to speak out against the current “blandness of our literary scene.”
 Invoking Kingsley Amis, he argues that “a truly fresh approach demands fresh language.”